openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Identity protection

 EDHOC-PSK encrypts ID_CRED_PSK in message 3, XOR encrypted with a keystream derived from the ephemeral shared secret G_XY.
-As a consequence, contrary to the current EDHOC methods that protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See [Section 9.1 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-9.1)), EDHOC-PSK provides identity protection for both the Initator and the Responder against passive attackers.
+As a consequence, contrary to the current EDHOC methods that protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See {{Section 9.1 of RFC9528}}), EDHOC-PSK provides identity protection for both the Initator and the Responder against passive attackers.

 ## Mutual Authentication